 Carpetgrass is a warm-season grass type, which means it grows in the southern part of the United States.
 It’s most common from Arkansas to Virginia in the North and from East Texas to Florida in the South.
 Like all warm-season grasses, carpetgrass grows most actively through late spring and summer and goes completely dormant in winter.

-Other common names for carpetgrass include Louisianagrass, flatgrass, and petit gazon.
+Also known as Louisianagrass, flatgrass, and petit gazon, carpetgrass was introduced to the United States in the early 1800s through Louisiana’s port of New Orleans.
 Whatever you call it, carpetgrass spreads through above-ground stems or “runners” called stolons.
-It has a light green color and a medium texture, in between coarse and fine.
+It has a light green color and a medium texture, between coarse and fine.

 There are two main types of carpetgrass: